Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

 \subsection{Compared Methods}

-Since the proposed SCGAN takes both conditional attribute labels and semantic segmentation as inputs, we compare our results with two groups of methods, which are the generative models and the image-to-image translation methods.

-Improved WGAN \citep{gulrajani2017improved} (abbreviated to WGAN in this section) and ACGAN \citep{odena2016conditional} are two representative unconditional and conditional GAN models.
-However, the network architecture and adversarial loss function of ACGAN is in old fashion, which limits the quality of generated images.
-Therefore, for a fair comparison, we adopt the training algorithm and network architecture from WG\-AN into ACGAN to improve the visual quality and stabilize the training process.
-This method is later referred as ACWGAN in our experiment.

-Pix2Pix \citep{isola2016image} and CycleGAN \citep{zhu2017unpaired} are two popular image-to-image translation me\-thod, which can take semantic segmentation as input and synthesize realistic images.
+Pix2Pix \cite{isola2016image} and CycleGAN \cite{zhu2017unpaired} are two popular image-to-image translation me\-thod, which can take semantic segmentation as input and synthesize realistic images.
 Pix2Pix requires paired images while CycleGAN is trained in an unpaired way.
-In our experiment, we use the official implementation released by the authors, train their model, and try our best to tune the parameters to deliver good results.
-We are aware that there exists several high-resolution image-to-image translation methods such as Pix2PixHD \citep{wang2018high} and PGGAN \citep{karras2018progressive}.
-They mention that training high-resolution methods are very time-consuming.
-Since our target datasets are not high-resolution, synthesizing high-resolution images are beyond the scope of this paper.
+We also compare our method with a most recent state-of-the-art method named SPADE \cite{park2019semantic} which can generate images given semantic segmentations following the styles/modalities of input images.
+In our experiment, we use the official implementation released by the authors, train their model on our target datasets, and try our best to tune the parameters to deliver good results.